DosFox1/128-512-Plus-Pico-Analogue-Board/README.md

 The PSU portion of the deisgn is intended to be used with a Pico PSU, although any suitable ATX PSU can be used.
 The connector is identical to that of the Macintosh 128/512/Plus, so either a Molex KK396 11 way connector can be installed with an appropriate cable, or the board can be soldered directly to the Macintosh Logic Board.

-Please note that this is a VDEV1 board (I.E, untested) so some changes and errata may be made at some point.
-However, I have built an equivalent system using a Pimoroni VGA board (as per the original repository) and with a Pico ATX PSU - so it theoretically should work.
+VDEV1 units have been assembled and worked first time.
+No modifications to the board were necessary at all.
+Additionally, I have built an equivalent system using a Pimoroni VGA board (as per the original repository) and with a Pico ATX PSU.

 ![photo_2024-08-20 21 39 24](https://github.com/user-attachments/assets/88271ef8-4a55-4f9a-b27b-e36976ec2192)